ibizaman/selfhostblocks/modules/blocks/mitmdump/docs/default.md

 };
 ```

-`upstreamHost` is the default here and can be left out.
+`upstreamHost` has its default value here and can be left out.

 Put mitmdump in front of a HTTP server listening on port 8000 on another machine: